CodeLinaro-mirror/le_qcom-download-utils/README.md

   $ bash docker/docker_run.sh -t qcom-6.6.28-qli.1.1-ver.1.1_22.04 -r qcom-6.6.28-QLI.1.1-Ver.1.1
 ```

 Build also supports base and custom build overrides.
-The default override is custom and you can override to base by passing --build-override
+The default override is custom and you can override to base by passing --build-override "base"

 ```{.sh}
   $ bash docker/docker_run.sh -t qcom-6.6.28-qli.1.1-ver.1.1_22.04 -r qcom-6.6.28-QLI.1.1-Ver.1.1 --build-override "base"
 ```

-If you are facing issue with repo downloading from google, use below command to use alternate repo
+If you are facing issue with repo downloading from google, use below command for alternate repo

 ```{.sh}
   $ bash docker/docker_run.sh -t qcom-6.6.28-qli.1.1-ver.1.1_22.04 -r qcom-6.6.28-QLI.1.1-Ver.1.1 --alternate-repo true
 ```

-Optional parameter for docker/docker_run.sh
+Optional parameter for docker/docker_run.sh if you pass these parameters it will override the config.sh parameters

 -m, --manifest